lsst-dm/nb_lsst_io/src/project/contributing.rst

 ########################

 This documentation is open source.
-LSST welcomes contributions that make this documentation more useful and accurate.
+Rubin Observatory welcomes contributions that make this documentation more useful and accurate.

-Keep in mind that everyone participating in this project is expected to follow the LSST DM `Team Culture and Conduct Standards <https://developer.lsst.io/team/code-of-conduct.html>`__.
+Keep in mind that everyone participating in this project is expected to follow the Rubin Observatory LSST Data Management `Team Culture and Conduct Standards <https://developer.lsst.io/team/code-of-conduct.html>`__.

 .. _contributing-issue: